 How a D&O policy helps

-In all the cases described here, a D&O liability insurance will pay for costs.
-This covers the legal costs of your defence and also any final settlements.
-You must inform the insurer when a litigation is anticipated, and they will then approve the claim.
-Sometimes, an insurer will want to be deeply involved in the legal defence.
+In all the cases described here, where wrongful employment practice claims can arise, D&O liability insurance will pay for costs.
+This covers the legal costs of your defense and also any final settlements.
+You must inform the insurer when litigation is anticipated, and they will then approve the claim.
+Sometimes, an insurer will want to be deeply involved in the legal defense.
 But usually, they will let you decide how to argue your case.

 Case study: Cover for wrongful employment practice claim

-An IT firm was going through tough times as business was down.
-The only remaining choice was cost cutting.
+An IT firm was going through tough times as business was down, leaving the only remaining choice cost-cutting.
 Thus, the directors made the tough decision to reduce the number of employees.
 Accordingly, they sacked 10 employees.

 A female employee filed a suit against the directors of the IT firm.
 She claimed that a particular director had always discriminated against her on the grounds of her gender and her faith.
 She claimed this was the reason for her dismissal.

 The directors of the IT firm approached their insurance company since they had bought a D&O liability insurance policy.
 The insurer identified lawyers, whom they paid for, that were familiar with such cases.
 They also paid an external firm to conduct an investigation.
-The insurer’s objective was to strengthen the company’s defence and minimise their eventual claim cost.
+The insurer’s objective was to strengthen the company’s defense and minimize their eventual claim cost.